Plymouth Citybus: Go Cornwall Bus

-The Liskeard-based operations of Western Greyhound, which as a whole had been put up for sale, were purchased on 8 December 2014 and relaunched as Go Cornwall Bus.
+The Liskeard-based operations of Western Greyhound, which as a whole had been put up for sale, were purchased on 8 December 2014 and relaunched as Go Cornwall Bus (Kewgh Kyttrin Kernow).
 This included the Liskeard-Plymouth section of route 593, operated using nine Optare Solos acquired from Western Greyhound, but the Liskeard-Newquay section of the same route remained with Western Greyhound until their eventual closure, with through tickets being made available.

 It was announced on 6 January 2020 that Cornwall Council had awarded the tender for the entire county's bus network (except the Truro Park & Ride) to the Go-Ahead Group from 1 April.
 The network, operating under the Go Cornwall Bus brand, consists of 73 bus services operated by approximately 130 vehicles.
 FirstGroup subsidiary Kernow retained the Truro Park & Ride contract and continued to run their commercially-operated services.

+Go Cornwall launched four commercial bus services in direct competition with part of First's Cornish network on 31 August 2025.
+Commentators claimed Go Cornwall was "going in for the kill" and in November 2025 First announced that they would cease operations in Cornwall on 14 February 2026.
+Go Cornwall entered into talks with Cornwall County Council to provide replacement services for communities affected by the withdrawal of First's services.
+Timetables for Go Cornwall's replacement services were released by Transport for Cornwall (Karyans rag Kernow) on 5 January 2026, with services reverting to a numbered network with some minor changes to routing and timing.